ietheredge/VisionEngine/README.md

 ```

 Set up the environment:
-- export an .env filewith the VISIONENGINE_HOME variable
+- export an .env file
-- create the conda environment
+- create a new environment
 - install the VisionEngine package in the environment

 ```bash